agilecustoms/release/docs/about.md

 In spring 2025 I started my second project, and the number of services grew as a volume of similar code in release pipelines.
 Then I combined all of them into a single action `agilecustoms/gha-release`.
 But then (summer 2025) I decided to make it public and extracted stuff not specific to AgileCustoms into a separate action `agilecustoms/release`

+## Current state

+Currently (July 2025) this action is being used in two private AgileCustoms project with over 20+ repositories, which allows me (author) to have good coverage on different release scenarios

+## Philosophy

+1. Everything works out of the box, minimal setup is needed, inputs should have meaningful defaults
+2. Implement features only when they are needed and thus can be tested!
+3. Very thoughtful and detailed documentation, including examples for each use case
+4. Verify inputs to detect errors as early as possible
+5. Clear errors with suggestions how to fix them

 ## why not just use `semantic-release`?